CodeIntelligenceTesting/c-ares/CONTRIBUTING.md

-Contributing to c-ares
+Contributing to c-ci
 ======================

-To contribute patches to c-ares, please generate a GitHub pull request and follow these guidelines:
+To contribute patches to c-ci, please generate a GitHub pull request and follow these guidelines:

  - Check that the CI/CD builds are green for your pull request.